AWS News Blog

 In order to support this important use case, I am happy to announce that you can now bring your own keys to KMS.
 This allows you to protect extremely sensitive workloads and to maintain a secure copy of the keys outside of AWS.
 This new feature allows you to import keys from any key management and HSM (Hardware Security Module) solution that supports the RSA PKCS #1 standard, and use them with AWS services and your own applications.
 It also works in concert with AWS CloudTrail to provide you with detailed auditing information.
 Putting it all together, you get greater control over the lifecycle and durability of your keys while you use AWS to provide high availability.
 Most key management solutions in use today use an HSM in the back end, but not all HSMs provide a key management solution.

-The import process can be initiated from the AWS Management Console, AWS Command Line Interface (CLI), or by making calls to the KMS API.
+The import process can be initiated from the AWS Management Console, AWS Command Line Interface (AWS CLI), or by making calls to the KMS API.
 Because you never want to transmit secret keys in the open, the import process requires you to wrap the key in your KMI beforehand with a public key provided by KMS that is unique to your account.
 You can use the PKCS #1 scheme of your choice to wrap the key.

 Following the directions (Importing Key Material in AWS Key Management Service), I started out by clicking on Create key in the KMS Console: